vosonlab/voson.tcn/README.md

 ### Search Endpoint

 By default the `recent` search endpoint is used that makes available for collection only tweets that were made within the last 7 days.
-If the user has an `Academic Research Project` they can also use the `tcn_threads` parameter `type = "all"` to collect on all `historical` conversation tweets.
+If the user has an `Academic Research Project` they can also use the `tcn_threads` parameter `end_point = "all"` to collect on all `historical` conversation tweets.

 ### Rate-limits and Quotas